-- Controls contingency maintenance activity during flight operations and utilizes both company and non-company maintenance personnel to provide required maintenance services.
+- Utilizes both company and non-company maintenance personnel to provide required maintenance services.

-- Coordinates daily maintenance scheduling and workload planning.
+- Coordinates and tracks line maintenance scheduling and workload planning.

-- Administers and controls use of Minimum Equipment List (MEL) and Configuration Deviation List (CDL) to ensure flight safety and regulatory compliance.
+- Administers and controls use of aircraft Minimum Equipment List (MEL) and Configuration Deviation List (CDL).

 - Attendance is considered an essential responsibility.*